ahmadmssm/iOS_Bootstrap/README.md

 26. Image loading  ad caching from network out of the box.
 27. Coordinator design pattern + viewcontrollers naviagator base class + examples
 28. Simple depenfancy injection implementation.
-29. Refresh token plugin for moya.
-30. Refresh token RX Swift plugin.
+29. Refresh token RX Swift plugin.
-31. Real time listeners for token update/expire event ( Work with point 29 or 30 but not alone ).
+30. Real time listeners for token update/expire event ( Work with point 29 or 30 but not alone ).
-32. Out of the box app build variants/schemes ( Debug - Staging - Release ) handler.
+31. Out of the box app build variants/schemes ( Debug - Staging - Release ) handler.
-33. Read/Write Files/Folder managers.
+32. Read/Write Files/Folder managers.
-34. In app localization manager ( No need tor restart your app 😉 ).
+33. In app localization manager ( No need tor restart your app 😉 ).
-35. Cleaner localization syntax.
+34. Cleaner localization syntax.
-36. UI button show/hide loading extension.
+35. UI button show/hide loading extension.
-37. Show/hide loading in any vew controller
+36. Show/hide loading in any vew controller
-38. BaseTableAdapterController,  BaseTableAdapterPresenter, BaseCollectionAdapterController,  BaseCollectionAdapterPresenter to save you somtime and code when you implement table or collection view.
+37. BaseTableAdapterController,  BaseTableAdapterPresenter, BaseCollectionAdapterController,  BaseCollectionAdapterPresenter to save you somtime and code when you implement table or collection view.
-39. You can call getUserDefaults from BaseController and BasePresenter by default.
+38. You can call getUserDefaults from BaseController and BasePresenter by default.
-40. Phone number validator string extension.
+39. Phone number validator string extension.
-41. ViewPager (AKA : Segmented controller) as the one in Android 😁.
+40. ViewPager (AKA : Segmented controller) as the one in Android 😁.
-42. Automated Contexts injection.
+41. Automated Contexts injection.
-43. Added UITabBar controller MVP base class.
+42. Added UITabBar controller MVP base class.
-44. Default app delegate configurations using friendly builder pattern methods.
+43. Default app delegate configurations using friendly builder pattern methods.
-45. Cancel any newtowrk request out of the box.
+44. Cancel any newtowrk request out of the box.
-46. Base side menu controller + Base tabbar controller + base table and collection view controller, all with MVP out of the box.
+45. Base side menu controller + Base tabbar controller + base table and collection view controller, all with MVP out of the box.
-47. You can hide the notch for iPhone X series 😁.
+46. You can hide the notch for iPhone X series 😁.
-48. Side menu out of the box.
+47. Side menu out of the box.
-49. Event bus helper class.
+48. Event bus helper class.
-50. Added Skeleton helper class to add shimmering effect to UIViews, table and collection views.
+49. Added Skeleton helper class to add shimmering effect to UIViews, table and collection views.
-51. Added dropdown banner component.
+50. Added dropdown banner component.
-52. Includes RXvalidation.
+51. Includes RXvalidation.
-53. Out of the box table and collection view live data.
+52. Out of the box table and collection view live data.
-54. How to use + examples + documentation + references.
+53. How to use + examples + documentation + references.

 ## Upcoming features